List of Pound Puppies characters: Pound Puppies

 Nose Marie (Boxer/Bloodhound mix) – Nose Marie is the oldest female of the team.
 In the first series, she is flirtatious, has good manners, is a bit boastful at times, and is shown to have romantic interests in Cooler.
 In the second series, she is kind, mature, and has a motherly role over the younger Pound Puppies.
-When running scares, she often screams out "Eek!
+When running scared, she often screams out "Eek!
 Eek!
 Eek I say!
 Eek!".
-In the season 2 episode Nose Marie Day, the other Pound Puppies decide to dedicate a holiday to her.
-However, Nose Marie feels like the "relaxing is becoming downright exhausting."
+In the season 2 episode "Nose Marie Day", the other Pound Puppies decide to dedicate a holiday to her, but Nose Marie feels like the "relaxing is becoming downright exhausting".
 When she feels like she is not wanted anymore, she runs away and is about to leave with Lisa, a little girl whose family is moving away.
 Just then, the Pound Puppies stop Nose Marie because they want her to know that she is important to them and they will not be the same without her.
 In the TV special, Nose Marie is referred as "The Nose" and has a record of 15 escapes.
-In Pound Puppies and the Legend of Big Paw, she wears a pink dress and is somewhat like Cooler's girlfriend (As she is in Season 1 of the TV series).
-It is also revealed in the movie and in the TV special that she can track a scent with her nose (According to Nose Marie, her nose knows best.)
-Voiced by Ruth Buzzi in the TV series and in Pound Puppies and the Legend of Big Paw.
-Nose Marie is originally voiced by Joanne Worley with a Brooklyn accent in the TV Special.
+In Pound Puppies and the Legend of Big Paw, she wears a pink dress and is somewhat like Cooler's girlfriend (as she is in Season 1 of the TV series).
+It is also revealed in the film and in the TV special that she can track a scent with her nose (according to Nose Marie, her nose knows best).
+She is voiced by Ruth Buzzi in the TV series and in Pound Puppies and the Legend of Big Paw.
+Nose Marie is originally voiced by Joanne Worley with a Brooklyn accent in the TV special.